-No client ever wants to do anything to negatively affect their waxing experience intentionally.
-Still, it's up to us to let our clients know the best protocol for their pre-waxing and post-waxing care.
+No client ever wants to do anything to negatively affect their waxing experience on purpose.
+Still, it's up to the professionals to let our clients know the best protocol for their pre-waxing and post-waxing care.

-We're here to give you the definitive guide you need to educate your clients and answer some top questions regarding exfoliation and waxing.
+We're here to give you the definitive guide you need to educate your clients and answer some top questions regarding exfoliating and waxing.

 Do I Need To Exfoliate Before Waxing?

-For flawless results, you want clear skin before waxing.
-Waxing services are best when performed on clean skin free of breakouts, irritation, or any other physical abnormalities.
+For flawless results, you’ll always want clear skin before waxing.
+Waxing services are best when performed on skin free of breakouts, irritation, or any other physical abnormalities.